khaledabdelaziz1330-dot/n8n-automation-portfolio/gym-lead-management/README.md

 - Captures every inquiry from ads, posts, or word-of-mouth.
 - Qualifies leads (goals, experience level, preferred time).
 - Books free trials or paid first sessions.
-- Tracks each lead’s status in Google Sheets (New / Hot / Warm / Trial booked / Member).
+- Tracks each lead’s status in Google Sheets (New / Hot / Trial booked / Member).
 - Sends reminders and follow-up messages so no lead is forgotten.

 ---